webjay/npm-search-store/ReadMe.md

 - DBLINK

   MongoDB Connection String URI.
-  If not specified, it will default to `mongodb://localhost:27017/npm-search-store`.
+  If not specified, it will default to: `mongodb://localhost:27017/npm-search-store`

 - KEYWORDS